astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 ## astro workspace service-account create

-Creates a Service Account for a given workspace.
+Creates a Service Account for a given Workspace.

 ### Usage